 (b) where the certificate is revoked the fee shall be as for the period the certificate was valid and any excess paid shall be refunded.

-(6) In this section “appointed day” means such date as is, for the purposes of this section, fixed by the Governor by Order in Council published in the Government Gazette.
+(6) In this section appointed day means such date as is, for the purposes of this section, fixed by the Governor by Order in Council published in the Government Gazette.

 [Section 42C inserted by No. 53 of 1977 s.
 4; amended by No. 54 of 1985 s.
 52.]